Kobayashi2003/EasyPwsh/README.md

 set-executionpolicy -scope currentuser -executionpolicy allsigned
 ```

-- than download easy-pwsh to your local directory, and run it:
+- Then download easy-pwsh to your local directory, and run it:

 ```powershell
 > cd easy-pwsh